-The Cyprus Admiralty jurisdiction is exercised by the Supreme Court, which by virtue of rule 50 of the Admiralty Jurisdiction Order gives an absolute right for arrest of the vessel or property.
-However, by virtue of an amendment to the Courts of Justice Law (Law 136 of 1991), any admiralty case, irrespective of the amount of the claim, can be tried by the District Courts.
-The person/entity who wishes to arrest a vessel in Cyprus must file an action in rem against the vessel herself and simultaneously an application requesting her arrest.
+The Cyprus Admiralty jurisdiction is exercised by the Supreme Court which by virtue of rule 50 of the Admiralty Jurisdiction Order gives an absolute right for arrest of the vessel or property.
+However, by virtue of an amendment to the Courts of Justice Law (Law 136 of 1991), any admiralty case, irrespective of the amount of the claim, will be tried by the District Courts.

 It is necessary for the Admiralty Court to be satisfied that there is a serious matter of trial and that on the facts presented there is a probability that the claimant is entitled to relief.
 In the event that the application for the arrest of a vessel is successful, the Admiralty Court will require the following from the claimant:

-- a) Lodgment of a deposit for the expenses which may be incurred by the Admiralty Marshal in connection with the custody and supervision of the vessel whilst under arrest; - b) Lodgment of any other amount of money required by the Registrar for the expenses of the arrest; - c) Posting a security bond by way of a Cyprus Bank Guarantee.
-Upon the issuance of the arrest order and the compliance of the above requirements the arrest order must be served on the vessel.
+a) Lodgement of a deposit for the expenses which may be incurred by the Admiralty Marshal in connection with the custody and supervision of the vessel whilst under arrest;

+b) Lodgement of any other amount of money required by the Registrar for the expenses of the arrest; and c) Posting a security bond by way of a Cyprus Bank Guarantee.